AHHHZ975/Certificates/README.md

 Feel free to browse through the files to see the various certificates.
 Each certificate is named and organized by date and category for easy reference.

 ## Contact
-If you have any questions or would like more information about any of the certificates, please feel free to contact me at amirhossein.zamani@concordia.ca.
+If you have any questions or would like more information about any of the certificates, please feel free to contact me at amirhossein.zamani@mila.quebec.